SamuelLinLin/RANSAC/README.md

 Convert to greyscale, then binarize, then use edge detection, and then apply RANSAC.
 Binarize to get better and cleaner edge detection.
-Choose a threshold that would only include the pupil
+Choose a threshold that would only include the pupil.
 A frame captures a blink if there is a large variation in the pupil radius.

 ![](Radius-of-Eye-Graph.png)